 Let them vent

 Sometimes, an employee only wants to be heard.
-Ask for feedback and do it often.
+Ask for feedback, and do it often.
 Don’t just expect people to volunteer feedback; be proactive.
 You can use a free tool like SurveyMonkey to create surveys and get a pulse on what’s going on.
-HealthJoy has been growing quickly – we’re doubling our headcount this year alone – so we can’t leave feedback to chance.
+We also use 15Five to get regular, structured feedback from employees and structure 1:1 meetings that open up space to ask what is or isn’t working.
+HealthJoy has been expanding rapidly – we doubled our headcount last year alone – so we can’t leave feedback to chance.

 Celebrate the wins

 Want to achieve your lofty company goals?
 Celebrate the small victories.
 Realize that big goals aren’t going to happen overnight.
-If you fail to celebrate the smaller accomplishments, you’ll diminish the motivation you need to keep in the right path.
-We grew our member base last year by 600% and by celebrating every small win along the way.
+If you fail to celebrate the more modest accomplishments, you’ll diminish the motivation you need to stay on the right path.
+We’ve grown our member base by over 600% by celebrating every small win along the way.

 Allow people to pursue passion projects

 At many companies, your yearly goals are your only goals.
-Any work that strays from that goal can be viewed in a negative light, but it doesn’t have to be like that.
+Any work that strays from that goal can be viewed in a negative light, but it doesn’t have to be that way.
 Side projects can be a useful outlet for creative energy and allow employees to explore new tools and ideas.
 It can be projects that are done outside of the office or giving people time to explore a concept during work time.
-At HealthJoy, our employees have amazing lives that we celebrate.
-Khem Khoeun was the first Cambodian-American woman elected to public office in the United States when she became a Skokie Park commissioner.
-The entire office went to her swearing ceremony to celebrate her win.
+At HealthJoy, our employees have amazing interests that we celebrate.
+Our Customer Success Manager Michael Reynolds is an avid student of flags, and he hosts a Slack channel to share facts with our team.
+We love giving employees a way to share their interests with coworkers.

 Get rid of a jerk

 Have you ever had to deal with a toxic employee at the workplace?
-They usually decrease the productivity of others, demotivate other employees and may even put your business at risk.
+They usually decrease the productivity of others, demotivate other employees, and may even put your business at risk.
 Sometimes this behavior can be fixed by helping the individual understand the issues and putting in steps to remedy the situation.
-If the behavior continues, sometimes it’s better to cut your losses and get rid of them.
+If the problems continue, sometimes it’s better to cut your losses and get rid of them.
 Getting rid of a bad apple will instantly improve employee morale.

-WIth the constant influx of emails, deadlines, and work, it’s easy to get stressed from work.
-Some level of stress is healthy, but continuous pressure can be a health issue.
-Studies have shown that taking a vacation reduces stress, increases immune function and increases productivity.
-People are also more creative after a vacation.
+With the constant influx of emails, deadlines, and work, it’s easy to get stressed by work.
+Some level of stress can be healthy, but continuous pressure will create health issues.
+Studies have shown that taking a vacation reduces stress, increases immune function, and increases productivity.
+People are also more creative after a holiday.
 Adding a generous vacation policy and encouraging people to use them is a great way to boost employee morale.
-At HealthJoy, we offer unlimited vacation days but come the new year, a large percentage of our client’s launch.
-This leads our Customer Success team to working long hours under lots of stress.
-We make sure that quickly after the madness, everyone take a few days off and disconnect.
+At HealthJoy, we offer unlimited vacation days, but around the New Year; a large percentage of our clients are ready to launch.
+This leads our Customer Success team to work long hours under lots of stress.
+After the madness, we make sure everyone takes a few days off and disconnects.
 It’s vital to both their short- and long-term health and happiness.

 Promote a healthy lifestyle

-When we launched OfficeVibe at the office, one of the things that surprised us was our wellness scores.
+When we launched OfficeVibe at HealthJoy, one of the things that surprised us was our wellness scores.
 They were lower than we would have liked, so we made a change.
-We brought in treadmill and bike desks, increased access to healthy snacks, added more fish options to our weekly catered company lunches and encouraged physical activity.
+We brought in treadmill and bike desks, increased access to healthy snacks, added more fish options to our weekly catered company lunches, and encouraged physical activity.
+While we’re remote, this remains a priority.
+We’ve scheduled breaks for yoga and meditation led virtually by local teachers.
 Our wellness scores have gone up, and we’ve heard lots of positive comments from our employees.

 Track the pulse of employee morale

 It takes constant work to maintain a dynamic company culture.
 Even small decisions can have unintended consequences for your employee morale.
-The only way to make sure you’re headed in the right direction is to track and continuously work on keeping things positive.
+The only way to make sure you’re headed in the right direction is to track and continuously work on keeping positivity up.
+That’s more true now than ever!